01183 218197

 Thousands driving imported cars illegally

-Foreign residents are warned to expect a crackdown on overseas registered cars as Government embarrassed to admit they don't know how many are driving illegally
+Foreign residents are warned to expect a crackdown on overseas registered cars that are being driven illegally

 Thousands of foreign motorists have brought their cars to Britain and not re-registered them.
 By law, the cars should be re-registered with UK plates within 6 months of arriving, as UK residents are not permitted to drive non-UK registered cars, but many are simply not bothering.